melonsoup1/school-notes/School/Bio 9 Sem 2.md

 	* Spindle fibers retract, centrioles return to original plate in the cell
 * **Cytokinesis**
 	* Splitting of the cytoplasm and seperation of the two daughter cells

+**Meiosis and Genetic Variation:**
+* Both crossing-over and the random fertilization of gametes contribute to genetic variation in sexually reproducing organisms
+* Independent assortment, the random distribution of homologous chromosomes during meiosis, contributes to genetic variation in sexually reproducing organisms
+* Genetic variation is critical to the occurence of evolution

+#### Reproductive Anatomy
+**Definitions:**
+- Genotypic male: XY
+- Phenotypic male (for reproductive purposes)
+	- penis, testes, sperm producing
+- Genotypic female: XX
+- Phenotypic female (for reproductive purposes)
+	- vagina, uterus, ovaries, egg producing
+- Biological mother - egg donor
+- Biological father - sperm donor

+**Production of the Sperm:**
+Sperm cells are haploid and are produced in the seminiferous tubules within the testes.
+From the testes they are deposited into the epididymis where they mature and become mobile.
+Of the millions of sperm cells ejaculated into a female, only a few will survive to meet the egg a couple of days later.
+This is because the environment into which the sperm will enter is very harsh and the vast majority die:
+* no energy source
+* very acidic

+#### Evolution
+**Natural Selection:** the organisms best adapted to their environment will survive

+**Mechanisms of Evolution:**
+* Natural Selection
+	* Individuals with the best adapted phenotypes survive and pass on genes
+	* Next generation: higher frequency of alleles for the better phenotype
+* Mutation
+	* A change in the DNA sequence
+	* Mutations create new alleles, facilitating natural selection
+* Genetic Drift
+	* Allele frequency of a population changes unpredictably to due a random process
+	* Bottleneck effect: Population shrinks then regrows
+	* Founders effect: Migration of a small subgroup
+* Gene Flow
+	* Individuals move in or out of a population, causing changes in the gene pool
+* Non-random mating
+	* If individuals choose their mates, then more desirable alleles will have a higher frequency in future populations

+**Species:** Group of organisms that interbreed to produce *fertile* offspring

+**Speciation:** Formation of new species due to evolution

+**How Speciation Occurs:**
+* A lack of gene flow between populations is essential to create a difference in allele frequencies, phenotypes, and then possibly species
+	* Prezygotic barriers
+		* Habitat isolation
+		* Temporal isolation (breeding at different times)
+		* Behavioral isolation (different courtship rituals)
+		* Mechanial isolation (incompatible reproductive parts)
+		* Gametical isolation (incompatible gametes)
+	* Postzygotic barriers
+		* Reduced hybrid vitality (short-lived hybrids)
+		* Reduced hybrid fertility (sterile hybrids)
+		* Hybrid breakdown (fertile hybrids with sterile offspring)

+**Allopatric Speciation:** Occurs when populations are separated by geological or physical barriers such as such as rivers, mountains, or bodies of water, causing geographic isolation.

+**Sympatric Speciation:** Occurs when speciation occurs without a physical barrier possibly due to different food sources, mating seasons, behavioral differences or other habitat characteristics.

+**Types of Reproductive Isolation:**
+* Prezygotic
+	* Ecological Isolation - very similar species may occupy different habitats in the same region
+	* Behavioral Isolation - differences in behaviors, such as courtship rituals – usually mating rituals
+	* Temporal Isolation - two species whose ranges overlap have different periods of sexual activity or breeding periods
+	* Mechanical Isolation - morphological differences that prevent mating or pollination
+	* Gametic Isolation- male gametes are unable to recognize and/or fertilize female gametes
+* Postzygotic
+	* Zygote Mortality – two animals are able to mate and fertilize a zygote, however it is unable to develop properly
+	* Hybrid Inviabillty – hybrid dies early in development, or makes it to maturity but dies early in life
+	* Hybrid Infertility – hybrid offspring mature to be adults but are infertile